avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 protein is from a different animal group (insects) than the nematode worms.
 Thus, it is likely that the fruitfly protein is more distantly related to all the nematode proteins than they are to each other.

-To retrieve the sequences from UniProt we can use the "retrieveuniprotseqs()" function (see above):
+To retrieve the sequences from UniProt we can use the "retrieveseqs()" function (see above):

 ::

     > seqnames <- c("Q10572","E3M2K8","Q8WS01","E1FUV2","A8NSK3","Q9VT99")
-    > seqs <- retrieveuniprotseqs(seqnames)
+    > seqs <- retrieveseqs(seqnames,"swissprot")

 We can then write out the sequences to a FASTA file: